wonmor/Title-Capitalizr-iOS/README.md

 # Title Capitalizr for iOS
-An app that automatically capitalizes the title of your essay.
+An iOS app that automatically capitalizes the title of your essay.
 Supports MLA, APA, and Chicago styles.

 ---